bekk/observability-workshop/README.md

 #### Listing logs

 Our setup has a client and a server, named `mythical-requester` and `mythical-server`.
 We'll start by looking at the server-side logs in the [Explore window](http://localhost:3000/explore).
-The Explore window is nice to use to explore data - you can send share links that contain "everything" (data sources, time ranges, etc), but the visualization features are limited.
+The Explore window is nice to use to explore data - you can send shared links that contain "everything" (data sources, time ranges, etc), but the visualization features are limited.

 * Make sure Loki is selected as a data source in the top-right corner.
 * Using the "Builder" feature is usually easier, but try to look at the generated code too.